Why There Is a Minimum Size Gas Bottle for Each Situation

 Pressure & Usage Demand: The faster you draw gas, the colder the bottle gets, further reducing evaporation.

-This means that while a 9kg bottle may be enough for a small BBQ, it won’t keep up with high-demand appliances like continuous flow hot water systems, heaters, or multiple cooking appliances simultaneously.
+This means that while a 9kg bottle may be enough for a small BBQ, it simply can’t keep up with high-demand appliances like continuous flow hot water systems, space heaters, or running multiple cooking appliances at once.

 Comparing Gas Bottle Evaporation Rates